ztvaskal/ztvaskal.github.io/about.md

 ## More Information

-For more information please visit my <a href="https://www.linkedin.com/in/zachary-vaskalis-500b8023/">LinkedIn page</a>.
+For more information please visit my [LinkedIn page](https://www.linkedin.com/in/zachary-vaskalis-500b8023/).

 ## Contact me